Thailand

 For many years in Thailand I have made a big effort to stay away from mainstream tourist areas.
 I am not fond of tourists and I get irritated by greedy Thais who prey on ignorant tourists as an easy source of money.

-Even parts of Thailand that were once 'backwaters' 10 years ago are now beginning to go mainstream so I find myself trying to get further off the beaten track.
+Even parts of Thailand that were once 'backwaters' 10 years ago are now beginning to go mainstream so I find myself constantly trying to get further off the beaten track.

 Trang was a province I first visited in early 2004 to attend a wedding.
 The girl's house was way out in the sticks and although the wedding ceremony was interesting, I didn't see much of Trang.
 Subsequently, I passed through Trang many times on the way to Phang Nga, Krabi, Phuket and Koh Lanta but never stopped off for any length of time.

-The Thumrin Thana hotel in Trang where I stayed - Click for larger image On the Koh Lanta trip I spent a few hours there waiting for a minivan and it looked like it could be an interesting place to spend a weekend so a couple of weeks later I spent the weekend there.
+On my Koh Lanta trip I spent a few hours in Trang waiting for a minivan and it looked like it could be an interesting place to spend a weekend so a couple of weeks later I spent the weekend there.
 I booked two nights at the Thumrin Thana hotel.
+This seems to be about the biggest and best hotel in town but it's not that expensive.

 The Thumrin Thana cost me just over Bt1,100 a night and compared to the Bt1,900 I was asked to pay for a grotty bungalow near the beach on Koh Lanta with cockroaches and a bathroom that smelt like a sewer, it was a bargain.
 Wherever there are lots of tourists the prices are stupid so that's another reason for avoiding tourist areas.

-A Trang tuk-tuk (there are slight regional variations on the same theme) - Click for larger image The hotel has a non-smoking floor where the smoking ban actually seems to be observed.
+The hotel has a non-smoking floor where the smoking ban actually seems to be observed.
 This is amazing for Thailand.
 As usual though, even if you book a non-smoking room they never give you one when you turn up and you have to ask again when you check in.

 One disappointment was the lack of a room safe which was specifically mentioned in the web site information I looked at.